norojordan/python-api-challenge/README.md

 Wind Speed (mph) vs. Latitude

 After each plot, a sentence or two explains what the code is analyzing.
 The second requirement is to run linear regression on each relationship.
-This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+This time, I separated the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 Northern Hemisphere - Temperature (F) vs. Latitude Southern Hemisphere - Temperature (F) vs. Latitude